peter88213/nv_it/docs/help/tree_context_menu.md

 >
 > Be aware, there is no "Undo" feature.
 If you delete a plot line, all
 > its plot points will be deleted, too.

+### ${Highlight related sections}

+Highlights the sections that are related to the selected plot line or plot point.

 ## Project notes context menu entries